 But he’s still at home in the pocket, where on Friday he directed the Calgary Stampeders to a winning drive in an exhibition game.

 Two days later, he made the cut, and will enter the Canadian Football League regular season as the Stampeders’ No. 3 quarterback.

 “They like what I’m doing a a rookie coming into to make plays at the same time be unselfish,” said Mitchell, who in 2010 led Eastern Washington to the Football Championship Subdivision title and last year won the Walter Payton Award as the outstanding player in FBS.

 In the preseason, Mitchell completed 11 of 17 pass attempts and 128 yards, and made his argument for a roster spot when he completed two passes to set the stage for a final field goal in a 33-31 win over the Saskatchewan Roughriders.

 “The team really came together on that last drive, and the guys caught everything.”
 Mitchell said.
 “The fans were screaming so loud that you have to yell as loud as you can for the center to hear you.

 “That’s as fun as it gets.
 That’s the way football is supposed to be played.
 It’s not supposed to be easy.”

-“We were very pleased with Bo and his two performances,” head coach and general manager John Hufnagel said.
+“We were very pleased with Bo and his two performances,” said head coach and general manager John Hufnagel.
 “He showed the makings of a quarterback who has a real good chance to play in this league.”